SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/configuration.md

 |type|string|Yes|Type of the configuration repository entry object.
 Must always be "c8y_ConfigurationDump"|

 The device is expected to perform the following actions:

 1. Set operation status to EXECUTING
-2. Upload the configuration file into Cumulocity IoT inventory binaries
+2. Upload the configuration file into {{< product-c8y-iot >}} inventory binaries
 3. Create a configuration repository entry
 4. Set the operation status to SUCCESSFUL

 **SmartREST example**

-The 520 static response template is available for this functionality
+The 520 static response template is available for this functionality:

 1. Receive ```c8y_UploadConfigFile``` operation <br>
   `520,DeviceSerial`
 2. Set operation status to EXECUTING <br>